Padres score on wild pitch to beat Rockies 2-1 in 10 innings

 Snell’s previous high in strikeouts this season came in his first two appearances with eight on April 2 against Arizona and April 7 versus San Francisco.
 Both games were no-decisions for Snell.
 He has only one decision (a win on May 5 over the Giants) in nine starts.

+“Tonight he had everything working and it stayed with him.
+He maintained his stuff, and equally as important, he maintained his control and had all of his pitches working,” Padres manager Jayce Tingler said.
+“He was outstanding tonight.
+Let’s keep it rolling.”

 Snell got into trouble in the second but worked his way out with minimal damage.

 C.J.
 Cron, activated from the injured list Tuesday, singled sharply and scored on a double by Josh Fuentes.
-The Rockies then had runners on second and third with no outs, but Snell struck out three consecutive batters at the bottom of the Colorado order to end the uprising and hold the Rockies’ lead to 1-0.
+The Rockies then had runners on second and third with no outs, but Snell struck out three consecutive batters at the bottom of the Colorado order to keep it 1-0.

+“I am just happy they only scored one run,” Snell said.
+“I definitely like the way we are playing right now.”

-San Diego tied the score in the bottom half on an RBI groundout by Jurickson Profar.
+San Diego tied the score in the bottom of the second on an RBI groundout by Jurickson Profar.
 Tommy Pham walked leading off the inning, followed by Ha-Seong Kim’s double.

-San Diego reliever Mark Melancon stranded the bases loaded in the top of the ninth by getting Nunez to ground out weakly to first base.
+Padres reliever Mark Melancon stranded the bases loaded in the top of the ninth by getting Nunez to ground out weakly to first base.

 TRAINER’S ROOM